Exercise clothing and shoes

 - Advanced yoga/Pilates

 You may be able to wear a combination of loose and form-fitting clothing.
-For example, you might wear a moisture-wicking loose t-shirt or tank with form-fitting workout shorts.
-You can choose what is comfortable to you.
+For example, you might wear a moisture-wicking loose t-shirt or tank top with form-fitting workout shorts.
+You can choose what is comfortable for you.
 Just make sure the material you choose helps pull sweat away from your skin.

 Shoes to Match Your Activity